visitworld123/cs231n-2021/README.md

 - Assignment3: Done

-Note: The zip files are the original assignment file downloaded from the [course webside](https://cs231n.github.io/).
+Note: The zip files are the original assignment files downloaded from the [course webside](https://cs231n.github.io/).

 If you have any problems, feel free to open an issue, I am happy to discuss with you.